-- 17b.122 The minimum requirements for the award of a degree with honours are normally: - a. satisfactory completion of Levels 7, 8 and 9 of the programme, or their equivalent
+- 17b.122 The minimum requirements for the award of a degree with honours are normally: - a. satisfactory completion of Levels 7, 8 and 9 of the programme, or their equivalent - b. satisfactory completion of any designated core modules, and - c. a minimum of 40% in each of six modules or their equivalent studied during Level 10, and

-- b. a minimum of 40% in each of six modules or their equivalent studied during Level 10, and - c.
+- d.
 480 SCQF points at SCQF Level 7 or higher, of which a minimum of 200 must be at SCQF Levels 9 and 10, including at least 100 at Level 10. - 17b.123 For all of the above awards, where credit has been achieved through prior completion for HN awards and recognised through RPL, SQA units at SCQF Level 6 that formally constitute part of a named award completed by the student may contribute to the SCQF Level 7 credit requirements.
 No other credit below SCQF Level 7 should be counted towards a university award (see section 16.19-16.21).